ucla-data-archive/2017-sio-osfdemo/_episodes/02-project-setup.md

 {: .discussion}

 ## Private by Default
-> * The administrator/creator is the only contributor on the project because they created it.
+* The administrator/creator is the only contributor on the project because they created it.
-> * This means that only people who have been added as **contributors** to the project have access to it and can see and/or edit it.
+* This means that only people who have been added as **contributors** to the project have access to it and can see and/or edit it.

-> ## Adding Collaborative
+> ## Adding Collaborators
 >1.
 Since we want this to be a **collaborative project**, we need to **give the other members of your team access to the project.**
 >2.
 Go up to the **contributors tab** and click on that, this is how you can add people as contributors.
 >   * In this section each person is given a permission setting for access to the project.